-You should tell someone straight away if you have...
+You should tell someone straight away if ...

-- Problem with breathing
+- You have problems with breathing

-- Muscle weakness
+- You see or hear things that are not there

-- Rash or blotches on your skin
+- You have a rash or blotches on your skin

 You should talk to your doctor before you stop taking your medicine.